 We now have two talks for Guide groups, '1940s Guides' and 'WW2 Rationing and Emergency Cooking' We recommend groups have the 1940s Guide talk before the Rationing talk as we cover a lot of the background knowledge, but the Rationing talk can stand alone if required.

-We have a maximum of 25 Guides for these talks (if you have more please contact us to discuss this).
-There is no minimum number.
+For face to face talks we have a maximum of 25 Guides for these talks (if you have more please contact us to discuss this), there is no minimum number.
+There is no minimum or maximum number for Zoom talks.

 The following topics are covered: